maihd/raylib-beef/README.md

 </center>

 ## Static linking
-> Static linking is not worked now.
-By default linking is set to dynamically link to Raylib.
+> Static linking is not worked now. (cause undefined reference even when input exactly same *.lib with raylib.sln) By default linking is set to dynamically link to Raylib.
 You can change that by selecting different raylib-beef **project configuration** in **Workspace** settings.
 You can select from **DebugStatic** and **ReleaseStatic**.

 ![](img/static-linking.png)